DZTR

+History

 The station was inaugurated in 1998 as Yes FM.
 In 2005, Ateneo de Naga University took over the station's operations and rebranded it as The Beat FM.
-It aired Top 40 rock hits until the show went off the air in 2009.
+It aired a College Radio format until it went off the air in 2009.
 On January 4, 2010, it was relaunched with a mainstream Top 40 format.
 During that time, its studios were located at the Phelan Bldg., Ateneo de Naga University.
 In 2014, it went off the air due to technical difficulties.
-In 2016, Radyo Natin Network took over the station's operations.
-Unlike other stations, this station is full power similar to Cagayan de Oro station.
+In 2016, it became part of the Radyo Natin Network and is currently one of the few O&O stations in the network.